 There are 49 communities with combined sewer systems located along the Ohio.
 Combined sewer overflows (CSOs) and other non-point sources have been identified as significant causes of bacteria problems in the Ohio River, particularly during heavy rain events.
 Bacteria data is collected from six urban communities along the Ohio River with combined sewer systems to assess the degree of contact recreation use support in these areas.
 All data can be found in Appendix G. Five rounds of sampling are completed monthly in these communities: Cincinnati, OH, Evansville, IN, Huntington, WV, Pittsburgh, PA, Wheeling, WV and Louisville, KY.
-There were at least three sites in each community sampled; one being upstream of the CSO community, one downtown, and one downstream during the 2009 season.
-Due to budget cuts, the 2010-2013 seasons had at least two sites in each community sampled; one site downstream of the community as well as a site within the major metropolitan area where combined sewer overflow (CSO) events are likely to occur.
+There were at least two sites in each community sampled; one site downstream of the community as well as a site within the major metropolitan area where combined sewer overflow (CSO) events are likely to occur during the 2010-2014 season.
 Samples were analyzed for both fecal coliform and E. coli.

 In 2003, ORSANCO expanded its bacteria monitoring program to include areas outside of the CSO communities.
-During the contact recreation season in 2003 - 2008, the entire length of the Ohio River was sampled at least fifteen times at five-mile intervals (Appendix F).
+During the contact recreation season in 2003 - 2008, the entire length of the Ohio River was sampled at least fifteen times at five-mile intervals (Appendix G).
 Every five miles, three-point cross-sectional samples were collected and analyzed for E. coli.
 The river was divided into three sections (upper, middle, and lower) and each section was sampled weekly during a five-week period, allowing for the calculation of a monthly geometric mean.
 This was repeated for each section in a subsequent year, allowing for the calculation of three geometric means for each section of the river.